xmonader/info_foundation/docs/faq/proof_of_stake.md

-# How is proof-of-stake implemented in the Threefold Grid
+# How is proof-of-stake implemented in the Threefold Grid?

 @TODO